JohnnyLdeAlba/ecco-lib/README.md

 # What's the Purpose of the data Directory?

-The data directory contains save states from Ecco the Dolphin and Ecco 2.
+The `data` directory contains save states from Ecco the Dolphin and Ecco 2.
-Currently EccoLib does not have a means to decompress tiles and other data which are needed to assemble Level Maps, Stage Sprites and other data.
-To remedy this issue, a folder with save states is provided with all the data already compressed.
+Currently EccoLib does not support decompressors needed for tiles and other data.
+To remedy this issue, the `data` folder with save states is provided with all the data already compressed.
 Support for decompressors will be added soon.

 # Todo